SILCC -- VIII: The impact of far-ultraviolet radiation on star formation and the interstellar medium: Numerical methods

 Both sets of simulations include all major stellar feedback channels, stellar winds, EUV radiation, and SNe.
 CR acceleration in SN remnants with 10 per cent efficiency ($E_\mathrm{CR} = 0.1\,E_\mathrm{SN} = 10^{50}\,\mathrm{erg}$) and their anisotropic diffusion along the magnetic field is considered in all models.

 Lastly, we present three more simulations, two with \textsc{AdaptiveG0} and one with a static ISRF.
 In these models, we turn off the stellar wind and EUV radiation feedback.
 In \citet{Rathjen2021} and \citet{Rathjen2023}, we show that these early stellar feedback mechanisms are likely the primary self-regulation processes for star formation.
 By omitting them, we can further investigate how capable FUV radiation from young massive star clusters is in reducing further gas accretion onto the cluster and therefore reducing the SFR.
 In two of the three models, $\mathrm{\Sigma010vFUV\dagger}$ and $\mathrm{\Sigma010\dagger}$, SN feedback is still turned on.
 In the model $\mathrm{\Sigma010vFUVnoSN\dagger}$, we also switch off SN feedback and only consider the FUV radiation feedback channel.
-All simulations\footnote{We note that the models $\mathrm{\Sigma010}$, $\mathrm{\Sigma030}$, $\mathrm{\Sigma100}$ have previously been published in \citet{Rathjen2023} under the same name.
-We include them here for comparison.} and their varying initial parameters are summarised in Table \ref{tab:sims}.
+All simulations\footnote{We note that the models $\mathrm{\Sigma010}$, $\mathrm{\Sigma030}$, $\mathrm{\Sigma100}$ have previously been published in \citet{Rathjen2023} under the same name and model $\mathrm{\Sigma010\dagger}$ in \citet{Rathjen2021} as \textit{S}.
+We include them here for comparison between the models.} and their varying initial parameters are summarised in Table \ref{tab:sims}.
+All simulations employ a fixed dust-to-gas ratio of 1~per~cent and assume solar metallicity.